snesin/jcade/README.markdown

     // optionsParser : A function to parse the options attribute value.
     // notExisting   : False, invoke classes for elements already on the page.
 (Default)
     //                  True, do not invoke classes for elements already on the page.
+    // filter        : A function called before the invoker with the element and options.
+    //                  Return false to not invoke the class for that element.

 ### `destroy` Signature